 It's no secret that creating a positive company culture drives employee engagement and ultimately improves the bottom line.
-It seems that every publication, influencer, and organization that specializes in business performance from Gallop to Forbes is emphasizing that culture is everything in today's workplace.
+It seems that every publication, influencer, and organization specializing in business performance from Gallop to Forbes emphasizes that culture is everything in today's workplace.

 That's something TraceGains has already figured out.
 There are many highlights about working for TraceGains:

-- Its market leadership position – 30 of top 100 F&B companies run TraceGains.
+Its market leadership position – 30 of the top 100 F&B companies run TraceGains.

-Over the holidays, TraceGains employees donated coats, hats, and gloves to the Mercy Center for Hope, and we built more than 30 bikes for the Westminster Fire Department's fund drive.
-Last month, my colleague Ian Buljung shaved his head when he hit his fundraising goal to raise money for St. Baldrick's to fight childhood cancer, which was largely met due to support from his co-workers.
+These are all valuable, but the best aspect of the culture is that TraceGains gives back to the community.
+Over the holidays, TraceGains employees donated coats, hats, and gloves to the Mercy Center for Hope, and built more than 30 bikes for the Westminster Fire Department's fund drive.
+Last year, a TraceGains employee shaved his head when he hit his fundraising goal to raise money for St. Baldrick's to fight childhood cancer in large part due to support from his co-workers.

-As a working mother, I often reflect on how grateful I am for getting to do what I love to support my family.
+As a working mother, I often reflect on how grateful I am to do what I love to support my family.
 I also think about other parents who struggle every day to support their families.
-Trying to imagine how it would feel if my children were hungry and I couldn't feed them is painful, and the hard truth is that there are many women and men, right here in my own community, who are facing this harsh reality right now, unsure of where their next meal will come from.
+Trying to imagine how it would feel if my children were hungry and I couldn't feed them is painful, and the hard truth is that there are many women and men, right here in my community, who are facing this harsh reality right now, unsure of where they will find their next meal.

 How are we helping?

-In addition to a team from TraceGains packing PowerSacks on April 19, we’re hosting a pub trivia night at 7 p.m. on Tuesday, April 23, at Marco's Coal-Fired Pizza for attendees of our annual user conference (TGCon) along with family and friends.
-We’re working to raise $2,000 by TGCon to donate to Food For Thought.
+In addition to a team from TraceGains packing PowerSacks, we hosted a fundraiser at Marco's Coal-Fired Pizza for attendees of our annual user conference (TGCon) along with family and friends.
+Together we raised $2,800 to donate to Food For Thought.
 By hitting this goal, we can feed 500 children!

 My colleagues and I are committed to a true partnership with Food For Thought, so this is just the beginning.
-Let’s work together to show Food For Thought-Denver and the children in our community how generous the TraceGains community can be and exceed our targets for this first donation.
+Our team looks forward to continued partnerships with organizations like Food For Thought-Denver to support the children in our community.